cinemaSkrillex/R-Teh/documentation/developper/networking/protocol/protocol.md

 **Example**: Event:Player_position Uuid:7038767116 Step:0.051000 Position:(401.1,265.4)

+## What about security against Hackers?

+The client is only sending the direction of his movement, therefore the client has no control over the position of the player.
+The server is the only one that have authority over the position of the player.

 ## Additional Information

 For more details on how the server and clients handle these events, refer to the respective implementation files in the codebase.

 The server and clients are written in C++ using the Boost.Asio library for networking.